rust-lang/wg-governance/draft-rfcs/working-group-terminology.md

 team, it's up to each team decide their specific requirements.
 However we recommend using the [application checklist](#application-checklist) as the basis for process and if needed adding any extra requirements.

+Process around project group membership is up to the shepherd's discretion.
+Typically, people who are productively contributing to the project group for some time will be added as members.
+It is not required for a project group to have alot of members though, some project groups may only have one or two members.

 ### Project Group Evaluation